YangjieZhou/NeuroNER/install_windows.md

-# Installing NeuroNER requirements on Microsoft Windows
+# Installing NeuroNER on MS Windows

 NeuroNER requires Python 3.6 or later.
 You may choose to handle a package like Anaconda to help manage dependencies.
 These instructions are tested on Windows 7 SP1 64-bit.